Plans for Cities, Counties and Regions

 A-0 Base 09-05-05 cmyk

-Vancouver Public Art Program Review
+Vancouver, BC: Public Art Program Review

 The City of Vancouver sought the first-ever review of its civic, community and private development public art programs; Bressi led a team whose recommendations led to major policy changes: focusing on civic commissions through revived agency partnerships, new approaches to creating opportunities for regional artists, and recalculated mechanisms for funding artworks in civic and private projects.
 The team created a “space legacy” plan that demonstrated how artworks could be linked to major civic, environmental and Olympics projects, and went on to commission artist-initiated projects, under the theme of “Mapping and Marking,” for the 2010 Winter Olympics.